-- In a food processor, add the 8 eggs, cream, and Parmesan cheese, and blend the mixture until it's light lemon color.
+- In a food processor, add the eight eggs, cream, and Parmesan cheese, and blend the mixture until it is a light lemon color.

-- Add the spinach, Feta cheese, salt, pepper, Italian seasoning, flour, and baking powder, and blend until mixture is well blended.
+- Add the spinach, Feta cheese, salt, pepper, Italian seasoning, flour, and baking powder, and mix.

 - Remove the bowl from the food processor, and gently fold in the tomatoes.